MicrosoftDocs/Hololens/hololens/hololens-insider.md

 In environments where devices are shared between multiple people and not everyone has enrolled in Iris sign-in, it may be preferable to always show the Other User screen so a user picking up the device can quickly start the sign-in process.
 For example, in an environment where everyone uses their FIDO2 security keys to sign in, it would be preferable to start on the Other User screen instead of having to find the correct user first.

 To help with this scenario, we added a new MDM policy: PreferLogonAsOtherUser.
-When this policy is enabled, the HoloLens Sign-in app will show the Other User screen by default when the app starts.
+When this policy is enabled, the HoloLens Sign-in app shows the Other User screen by default when the app starts.

 - URI value: ./Device/Vendor/MSFT/Policy/Config/MixedReality/PreferLogonAsOtherUser